thatstoasty/prism/README.md

 - Tree traversal improvements.
 - Once we have kwarg unpacking, update `Command().add_flag` to pass kwargs along.
 - Considering adding convenience functions for adding persistent flags, but I don't want to make the Command struct too massive.
 It may be better to just limit setting flags to the `command[].flags[].add_flag()` pattern.
 Auto dereferencing will most likely make this look less verbose in the future.
 For now persistent flags will be set via `command[].persistent_flags[].add_flag()`.
+- Once we have `Result[T]`, I will refactor raising functions to return results instead.

 ### Bugs